FBurattiR/Study/README.md

 # Study

-Repo used for demonstrate my experience, they are not projects, just anotattions for practising Current Folders in
+Repo used for demonstrate my experience, not projects, just anotattions for practising Current Folders in

   * Python